Houston's Line of

 Emergency Medical Service, which began providing service on April 1, 1971,

-had 21 light duty Dodge vans in service.
+had twenty light duty Dodge vans in service.
 The small size of the van was found

 to be a contributing factor in the death of Walls.
 Soon after the accident